Cabinet of Israel

 The Cabinet of Israel (ממשלת ישראל; مجلس وزراء إسرائيل) is the cabinet which exercises executive authority in the State of Israel.
 It consists of ministers who are chosen and led by the prime minister.
 The composition of the government must be approved by a vote of confidence in the Knesset (the Israeli parliament).
 Under Israeli law, the prime minister may dismiss members of the government but must do so in writing, and new appointees must be approved by the Knesset.
 Most ministers lead ministries, though some are ministers without portfolio.
 Most ministers are members of the Knesset, though only the Prime Minister and the "designated acting prime minister" are required to be Knesset members.
 Some ministers are also called deputy and vice-prime ministers.
 Unlike the designated acting prime minister, these roles have no statutory meanings.
 The government operates in accordance with the Basic Law.
 It meets on Sundays weekly in Jerusalem.
 There may be additional meetings if circumstances require it.
 The current head of government, the prime minister, is Benjamin Netanyahu.

-Unlike most cabinets in parliamentary regimes, the Israeli cabinet–officially described in the Basic Laws as the "Government"–is both the de jure and de facto executive authority in Israel.
-In most parliamentary regimes, the head of state is nominal chief executive, while bound by convention to act on the advice of the cabinet.
-In Israel, the Basic Laws explicitly vest executive power in the cabinet/Government, not the President.
+The Israeli cabinet–officially described in the Basic Laws as the "Government"–is both the de jure and de facto executive authority in Israel.
+The Basic Laws explicitly vest executive power in the cabinet/Government, not the President.